brossignol/MTGO-OCR-Challenge-Project/README.md

-# MTGO-OCR-Challenge
+# MTGO-OCR-Challenge-Project

-This hosts the code for automating OCR on MTGO challenge data screenshots.
+This uses OCR to assist with data collection of MTGO challenges and other high stake events.

 ## Important Information / Common Questions